lugia19/sd-embeds-stuff/README.md

 Personally I use commit 3e15f8e for training anime.
 This is because in my experience the change made in the pull request actually made it worse for anime specifically.

-**THIS INSTANCE SHOULD NOT HAVE ANY VAE WEIGHTS, BUT IT SHOULD STILL HAVE THE MODELS YOU'D LIKE TO USE!**
+**THIS INSTANCE SHOULD NOT HAVE ANY VAE WEIGHTS (so you don't forget to turn them off), BUT IT SHOULD STILL HAVE THE MODELS YOU'D LIKE TO USE!**